Washington, D.C. Divorce Lawyers

 The firm’s divorce attorneys fight aggressively for your welfare while treating you with compassion during your emotional transition.
 We represent you not only in the dissolution of your marriage but in all related matters, such as alimony, property division, same-sex marriage, and child custody.
 The firm serves the Washington, DC metropolitan area, which includes Northern Virginia and Maryland.

-What’s the difference between a contested and an uncontested divorce?
+What’s the difference between a contested and an uncontested divorce in Washington D.C.?

 Depending on their specific circumstances, parties can file for either a contested or an uncontested divorce.
 These differ in the following ways:

 - Uncontested divorce — An uncontested divorce is available when the parties agree on all the issues — custody, child support, alimony, and division of property.
 An uncontested divorce generally is faster and less costly than a contested divorce.
 It is prudent to retain a family law attorney even in an uncontested divorce.

 - Contested divorce — A contested divorce is one in which the parties cannot agree, either about getting divorced or about the terms of the divorce, such as the division of assets and debts, alimony, child support, or child custody.
 Many divorces that start out contested may become uncontested before trial because the parties were able to negotiate a settlement.